MirYamin123/Car-with-Aruco-Marker-detection/README.md

 9. Set the baud rate to 9600 for serial communication with the Raspberry Pi.

+10.
+    File Structure:

+      a.
+Create a folder for your project.

+      b.
+Place app.py in this folder.

+      c.
+Inside the same folder, create a subfolder named templates.

+      d.
+Inside the templates folder, create a file named index.html.

-10. Run the Flask App
+12. Run the Flask App

     `python app.py`